Ethosome

 Ethosomes are phospholipid nanovesicles used for dermal and transdermal delivery of molecules.
 Ethosomes were developed by Touitou et al.,1997, as additional novel lipid carriers composed of ethanol, phospholipids, and water.
 They are reported to improve the skin delivery of various drugs.
 Ethanol is an efficient permeation enhancer that is believed to act by affecting the intercellular region of the stratum corneum.
 Ethosomes are soft malleable vesicles composed mainly of phospholipids, ethanol (relatively high concentration), and water.
 These soft vesicles represent novel vesicles carriers for enhanced delivery through the skin.
 The size of the ethosomes vesicles can be modulated from tens of nanometers to microns.

 Structure and composition

-Ethosomes are mainly composed of multiple, concentric layers of flexible phospholipid bylayers, with a relative high concentration of ethanol (20-45%), glycols and water.
+Ethosomes are mainly composed of multiple, concentric layers of flexible phospholipid bilayers, with a relative high concentration of ethanol (20-45%), glycols and water.
 Their overall structure has been confirmed by 31P-NMR, EM and DSC.
 They have high penetration of the horny layer of the skin, which enhances the permeation of encapsulated drugs.
 The mechanism of permeation enhancement is attributed to the overall properties of the system.